youssefmecky96/Starbucks-Model-to-predict-user-response-/README.md

 ## Installation <a name="installation"></a>

-There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
 The code should run with no issues using Python versions 3.*.
+Libraries used are here
+pandas
+numpy
+json
+math
+matplotlib
+seaborn
+scikitlearn
 ## Project Motivation<a name="motivation"></a>
 This project follows the CRISP-DM process